Originally posted 4th December 2016

 There is no set guideline for what thickness your flooring should be when combining it with underfloor heating, but it is generally recommended that your flooring be no thicker than 18mm, as anything thicker may stop the heating system from being effective.
 Before you select your flooring boards, you should make sure to check with the supplier whether or not they are suitable for use with underfloor heating.

 Fitting an underfloor heating system is a relatively quick and easy process, with the options being either electric or warm water-based heating systems.
 When fitting either of these options with a wooden floor you should leave an expansion gap as you would usually when installing a wood floor without a heating system.
 In this case, it's even more important as the floor will expand with the heat coming from below.

 The best wood flooring for underfloor heating

 Solid wood is much more prone to gapping and shifting and so you should always check with the manufacturer if it is suitable or not for use with heating systems like these.
-Parquet floor is generally suitable for use with heating systems however, as is bamboo.
+A parquet floor is generally suitable for use with heating systems, however, as is bamboo.

 Will it be effective?

 The flooring option that you decide to use above your heating will affect the time it takes for the floor to heat up, as well as how long it will stay warm.
-The most effective flooring option when considering thermal output are tiles, but wood floor also performs very well, able to manage a temperature of around 25 degrees Celsius.
+The most effective flooring option when considering thermal output are tiles, but wooden floors also perform very well and are able to manage temperatures of around 25 degrees Celsius.
 This can be improved with insulation boards, but it is not recommended that your wood floors exceed a temperature of 27 degrees Celsius as an absolute maximum.